mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 - Open EXPRESSCLUSTER Builder ( http://192.168.0.11:29003/ )
 - Configure the cluster *iSCSI-Cluster* which have no failover-group.
-    - Configure two Heartbeat I/F
+    - Confgure two Heartbeat I/F

 #### Add the failover-group for controlling iSCSI Target service.